 - Identify a proposed Accountable Body able to apply for Stage 2 and lead the implementation of the agreed Community Led Local Development Strategy.

 In October 2016, confirmation was received that the Local Development Strategy had been approved and the Local Action Group was invited to submit a full application for ESF investment of £1,050,000 to implement the Strategy.
 This ESF investment must be matched by local investment.
-A successful stage 2 application was approved and contract with the Managing Authority was signed in December 2017, with funds for implementation expected by late Spring 2018.
+A successful stage 2 application was approved and contract with the Managing Authority was signed in December 2017, with funds for implementation received in Spring 2018.